Advanced Technology Techniques

 Standard Half Length Orthotics

-With a top cover that stops at the end of the orthotic shell – the primary component that supports your feet – half-length orthotics require less room in the toe box of footwear.
-This design allows them to be worn with various shoe styles, providing greater flexibility and ease in wearing them.
+The top cover of half-length orthotics stops at the end of the orthotic shell, which is the primary component that supports your feet.
+These orthotics require less room in the toe box of footwear, making them versatile and easy to wear with various shoe styles.

 Sporthotics

-Sports orthotics can be made for comfortable walking or tailored to a specific sport or activity.
-They are generally softer to prevent blistering and feature support modifications that depend on the sport and footwear.
+Custom orthotics made for sports can be customised for comfortable walking or specific sports and activities.
+They are often made from softer materials to prevent blistering and have support modifications that vary depending on the sport and footwear.

 Slimthotics